globalrx/globalrx/docs/setup/readme.md

 #### Overview

+This document contains information relating to deploying the DLE system in AWS.

+#### DLE Deployment

+The current architecture of DLE includes 2 EC2 instances (one for Django server and one for MariaDB server), and uses Route 53 for the domain name and DNS.

+There are currently 2 scripts that are provided that can assist with the deployment of the instances: `server_instance_setup.sh`, and `db_instance_setup.sh`.

+Overview of current procedure:

+- Configure hosts in Route 53
+- Launch DB Server
+- Launch Django Server

+#### Configure DNS, hosts in AWS / Route 53

+- First, we register a domain name on Route 53 (using druglabelexplorer.org)
+- Then, we allocate 2 Elastic IP addresses (one for django-server and one for db-server) in EC2.
+These can be tagged / named (django-server and db-server) to more easily identify them in the future.
+- In the Hosting Zone created for the chosen domain name (druglabelexplorer.org), create two 'A' records to route traffic to the public Elastic IP address we created for the django-server: create one for 'www' and one for ''.
+- Create a private Hosted Zone for the DB (using drug-label-db.org), specify the VPC that will host the instances
+- Create an 'A' record for the db – specify the private IP from from the Elastic IP allocated for the db-instance.
+Record name can be ''.
+- Note the public host name created for the website (druglabelexplorer.org) and the private host name created for the database (drug-label-db.org).

+#### Configure parameters
+#### Launch DB Server
+#### Launch Django Server

 - Main parameters for system setup are: host, db\_host, db\_password
   - host: the public url for the website
   - db\_host: the private url that the django instance will use to connect to the db instance